 Staff members working in National Security Space develop and conduct innovative experimental missions, build space instruments, and produce applications to meet warfighter and intelligence community needs.
 The mission area leverages expertise and accomplishments from the Laboratory’s civilian space programs to address national security space capability gaps and needs.
 It also collaborates with other APL mission areas that share a deep understanding of intelligence community and warfighter challenges.

-Binning has over 25 years of experience in program management, research and development, technology transfer, satellite operations, and executive management in the field of aerospace.
-Prior to his current post, he managed intelligence community programs within the National Security Space mission area at APL.
+Binning has over 30 years of experience in program management, research and development, technology transfer, satellite operations, and executive management in the field of aerospace.

 Binning joined APL in 2014, after serving as head of the Mission Management Office at the Naval Research Laboratory.
 He also has managed programs and directed research for the Missile Defense Agency, the Office of the Secretary of Defense, and the National Reconnaissance Office, and has served as fellow in the Federal Department of Commerce Science and Technology Fellowship program.